-For additional information regarding Standards of Academic Progress view www.franklin.edu/sap.
+For additional information regarding Satisfactory Academic Progress view www.franklin.edu/sap.

 Where can I access information regarding direct deposit?

-You can access your online student portal at my.franklin.edu to access all account information, including direct deposit.
-If you have any questions regarding your set-up options you will need to contact Higher One at 1.877.397.1092 between 8:00 am - 11:00 pm.
+You can access your direct deposit information or other chosen method of refunds by going to refundselection.com once your account is validated.
+If you need another personal code, then email bizoffc@Franklin.edu or call 614.947.6355.
+If you have any questions regarding your set-up options you will need to contact myFranklin Card Customer Care (BankMobile) at 1.877.397.1092 between 8:00 am - 11:00 pm.

 When can I expect to have access to the funds for the refund I was issued on myFranklin?

 Generally, if the view of your myFranklin account indicates that a "student refund" has been issued, you can expect to receive a direct deposit the following Friday - or a refund check shortly thereafter.

 You can log into myFranklin and access myTools to check your eligibility for a book voucher.
 Located under the Financial Aid heading is a link to Bookstore Charge Transactions.
 This link will show you if you are eligible to receive a book voucher and give you tools to determine why you may not be eligible.